 It is amazing how low these are.
-These are from a few years ago but I think the number has not changed in 2018.
-Sure, some ankle fractures can be treated with conservative care if the fracture displacement is two millimeters or less or if there is no talar shift.
-But it is difficult to imagine getting less than six figures in the vast majority of these cases.
+These are from a few years ago.
+But I think the number has not changed in 2021.
+Sure, some ankle fractures can be treated with conservative care if the fracture displacement is two millimeters or fewer or if there is no talar shift.
+But I can’t imagine getting less than six figures in the vast majority of these cases.
 I don’t know how much insurance policy limits came into play in these cases.
-But, either way, these numbers are just way too low.

-A good result for an orthopedic surgeon is a good looking x-ray.
+A good result for an orthopedic surgeon is a good-looking x-ray.
 The fracture is healed, mobility is good and the ankle joint is where it’s supposed to be.
-But you can have a good x-ray and still have a permanent injury, particularly when there is hardware is keeping the ankle together.
+But you can have a good x-ray and still have a permanent injury, particularly when there is hardware is keeping the broken ankle together.

 Two more points of interest in this data.
-First, don’t get an ankle fracture in Virginia.
+First, don’t get a broken ankle fracture in Virginia.
 It is amazing to me how low these Virginia verdicts are.
 I have to think this data is screwed up in some way.

 Second, it is interesting that Maryland ankle fracture verdicts are 33% higher than Washington, D.C. verdicts, given that the Maryland median was much less than Washington, D.C. for both fractured shoulder and rotator cuff verdicts.
-The Federal Tort Claims Act News (who knew there was such a publication?) wrote an article about how Jury Verdict Research Case Evaluation Software was predicting the values of verdicts in a particular slip and fall case with an ankle fracture.
+The Federal Tort Claims Act News wrote an article about how Jury Verdict Research Case Evaluation Software was predicting the value of claims in a particular slip and fall case with an ankle fracture.
 In this case, the jury predicted a probable verdict of $117,600 with only a 33% chance of success on liability (maybe a tough slip and fall case on liability).

 I just struggle to see how a case with a good fracture could be valued so low.
 As a point of comparison, it provided the following JVR nationwide analysis of ankle injuries: